Australia’s High-Speed Rail Network

 - Previous costings were high level, based on broad plans, had an insufficient contingency and were not detailed.

 During the 2022 election campaign, Anthony Albanese announced that an elected Labor Government will begin building a High-Speed Rail (HSR) line between Sydney and Newcastle.

 The Sydney-Newcastle line will be the first of a much larger network of fast rail between Melbourne, Canberra, Sydney, Newcastle, and Brisbane.
 The fast rail route will deliver speeds of over 250km/h and is expected to cut travel time from Sydney-Newcastle to 45 minutes, down from the current two and a half hours.

 The Government committed $500 million in the October 2022 Federal Budget for planning, corridor acquisition and early works.

 High-Speed Rail Authority (HSRA)

-In November 2022, the Australian Government passed the High-Speed Rail Authority Bill 2022 to establish the HSRA.
+In September 2022, the Australian Government introduced legislation to Parliament to establish the High-Speed Rail Authority.
 The explanatory memorandum can be accessed here.

 The HSR Authority will be overseen by a Board, drawn from experts in the rail and infrastructure sector and is designed to provide independent advice to the federal, state and territory governments on high-speed rail planning and delivery.